aprilggg/Lightning_Analysis_NWRA/data_pipeline/README.md

     - parse tropical cyclone names and IDs
     - create combined files for WWLLN lightning and TC trackfile datasets
     - calculate lightning distances and filter TCs by category
-    - bin lightning events into 30-minute bins for inner core data
+    - bin lightning strokes into 30-minute bins for inner core data
     - join lightning bins with TC wind and pressure data for inner core data
     - calculate current category and intensification change for inner core data
     - create `innercore_timebin_joined.csv`
 4. **`rainband_data.ipynb`**
     - look for shear data files stored in USB
     - combine individual TC shear data files into one consolidated file
-    - calculate shear angle and quadrant for rainband lightning events
+    - calculate shear angle and quadrant for rainband lightning strokes
     - create timebins for rainband data
     - join rainband WWLLN data to trackfiles for rainband data
     - calculate current category and intensification change for rainband data